Batman and Superman: Battle of the Super Sons: Plot

-Returning to the Batcave, the possessed Batman attempts to infect Damian.
-Damian escapes and overhears that Starro has been able to infect both the Justice League and Teen Titans and intends to infect Jon next.
+Returning to the Batcave, the possessed Batman attempts to infect Damian, who slices the spore apart.
+After Damian tricks Batman's spore into thinking that it has successfully killed him, he overhears that Starro has been able to infect both the Justice League and Teen Titans and intends to infect Jon next.
 Damian travels to Smallville where he and Jon escape an infected Lois.
-Jon uses his heat vision on the Starro spore infecting Lois which frees her from Starro's control.
-Damian and Jon travel to the Fortress of Solitude to use its Kryptonian technology to analyze a fragment of a Starro spore.
+Jon uses his heat vision on the Starro spore infecting Lois, freeing her from Starro's control.
+Damian and Jon travel to the Fortress of Solitude to use its Kryptonian technology to analyze a fragment of the Starro spore intended for Damian.
 After being mistaken for intruders by Krypto, they meet a holographic copy of Jor-El's consciousness.
-Jor-El explains that the Starro spores are a being controlled by a central hive-mind Starro.
-Jon and Damian realize that Starro is on the Watchtower and if they take it out, it will free everyone who is under control by a spore.
+Jor-El explains that the Starro spores are being controlled by a central hive-mind Starro.
+Jon and Damian realize that Starro is on the Watchtower and if they take it out it will free everyone who is under control by a spore.

 Jon and Damian travel to the Watchtower in the same ship that brought Kal-El to Earth.
 On the Watchtower, they are apprehended by possessed members of the Justice League and the Teen Titans.
 Starro explains that he intends to drain the Earth of life after securing control over everyone.
-Jon's invulnerability manifests when he jumps in front of an arrow fired by a possessed Green Arrow at Damian and the duo is able to subdue the possessed heroes attacking them.
+Jon's invulnerability manifests when he jumps in front of an arrow fired by the possessed Green Arrow at Damian, and the duo is able to subdue the possessed heroes attacking them.
 Lois is able to contact Jon from President Lex Luthor's office and tells Jon that Starro is vulnerable to heat.
 They discover that Starro has grown stronger and Jon's heat vision is no longer enough to destroy him.
 They resolve to knock the Watchtower out of orbit in the hopes that Starro will burn up with it on re-entry.

-After evacuating all of the subdued heroes on spacecraft back to Earth, they are able to set the Watchtower on a course for re-entry.
-They are attacked by Starro, but he is injured as the Watchtower begins to burn up on re-entry which causes all Starro spores on Earth to die.
+After evacuating all of the subdued heroes on a spacecraft back to Earth, they are able to set the Watchtower on a course for re-entry.
+They are attacked by Starro, but he is injured as the Watchtower begins to burn up on re-entry, causing all Starro spores on Earth to die.
 Unable to escape from the Watchtower, Damian and Jon admit their respect for each other.
 Freed from Starro, Superman intercepts the falling Watchtower and rescues Jon and Damian.
 Starro survives the fall to Earth where he is defeated by Jon, Damian, Batman, and Superman working together.

 Afterwards, Damian and Bruce visit the Kent family in Smallville.
 Jon and Damian discuss a name for themselves before settling on Super-Sons.